AdobeDocs/commerce-operations.en/help/performance/hardware.md

 ## Network bandwidth

 Sufficient network bandwidth is one of the key requirements for data exchange between web nodes, database(s), caching/session servers, and other services.
-Because Magento 2 effectively leverages caching for high performance, your system can actively exchange data with caching servers like Redis.
+Because Commerce effectively leverages caching for high performance, your system can actively exchange data with caching servers like Redis.
 If Redis is located on a remote server, you must provide a sufficient network channel between web nodes and the caching server to prevent bottlenecks on read/write operations.